Brother Jonathan: History

 According to an article in the 1893 The Lutheran Witness, Brother Jonathan and Uncle Sam were different names for the same person:

 "When we meet him in politics we call him Uncle Sam; when we meet him in society we call him Brother Jonathan.
 Here of late Uncle Sam alias Brother Jonathan has been doing a powerful lot of complaining, hardly doing anything else."

 Legacy

 The phrase "We must consult Brother Jonathan" appears on the graduation certificates of Yale University's Trumbull College, also named for Trumbull.

 Some members of the Jonathan Club, a private social club headquartered in downtown Los Angeles, believe their club was named after Jonathan Trumbull or "Brother Jonathan".
 However, the club was formed in 1895, and the true inspiration for its name is lost to history.

-Between 1891 and 1901, US socialist Daniel DeLeon wrote more than 300 editorials as dialogues between "Uncle Sam" (a class-conscious worker who espoused the doctrines of the SLP) and "Brother Jonathan" (a worker lacking in class-consciousness).
+Between 1891 and 1901, US socialist Daniel De Leon wrote more than 300 editorials as dialogues between "Uncle Sam" (a class-conscious worker who espoused the doctrines of the SLP) and "Brother Jonathan" (a worker lacking in class-consciousness).